buildtesters/buildtest/README.md

 buildtest stores the schemas in top-level folder [buildtest/schemas](https://github.com/buildtesters/buildtest/tree/devel/buildtest/schemas).
-The schemas [examples](https://github.com/buildtesters/buildtest/tree/devel/buildtest/schemas/examples) are grouped into directories named by schemafile so you will see the following
+The schemas [examples](https://github.com/buildtesters/buildtest/tree/devel/buildtest/schemas/examples) are grouped into directories named by schemafile so you will see the following:

 ```
   $ ls -1 buildtest/schemas/examples
   compiler-v1.0.schema.json
   global.schema.json
   script-v1.0.schema.json
   settings.schema.json
+  spack-v1.0.schema.json
 ```

 The format for sub-schema is `<name>-vX.Y.schema.json`.
 All schemas must end in **.schema.json**.
 The schemas and documentation are published